5 Best HIPAA-Compliant Marketing Analytics Tools

 However, this functionality does not apply to Zendesk Explore.
 To make Zendesk Explore HIPAA-compliant, you must make some manual configurations.

 For instance, you will need to manually assign roles and permissions to all of your users.
 That way, you control the scope of data they can access.

 Zendesk Explore also advises that you constantly review the content of any dashboards you share externally to ensure that sensitive data is protected.

-Owned by Salesforce, Tableau leverages visual analytics to help healthcare organizations deliver optimal experiences and care outcomes for their patients.
+Tableau leverages visual analytics to help healthcare organizations deliver optimal experiences and care outcomes for their patients.